rpatterson/prunerr/README.rst

   IOW, when only some episodes from one download item have replaced only some episodes from another.
 Maybe a partial/mixed status?

-- Support download clients on different file-systems, copy completed items:

-  There is existing support for copying finished torrents via an arbitrary command, but it's currently unused and thus untested and it's very likely that there are regressions that need fixing.

-  This also involves changing ``$ prunerr daemon`` behavior such that it also considers successfully *copied* items as candidates for deletions, not just items whose imported files have been deleted by Servarr, such as when upgrading.

 - Send a notification when no download item can be deleted and downloading is paused:

   Perhaps we can use the Servarr "Connect" API?